Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving NJ

 If an insurance company notifies you that you were removed as an irrevocable beneficiary from a life insurance policy, you may be able to contest this.

 Life insurance policies typically have a grace period for unpaid premiums, so you may still be able to receive death benefits even if the policyholder missed a payment.
-A life insurance lawyer at Boonswang Law can help you understand what your rights are.
+An experienced life insurance lawyer at Boonswang Law can help you understand what your rights are.

 No. The policyholder generally is the only person who can make changes to the policy.
 If you receive paperwork showing that the beneficiary changed after the policyholder’s death, it is most likely fraudulent.

 In some cases, yes.
 With a divorced or remarried policyholder, confusion may arise over who gets what.
-A life insurance lawyer can explain what you’re entitled to as the deceased’s spouse or former spouse.
+An experienced life insurance attorney can explain what you’re entitled to as the deceased’s spouse or former spouse.